NobpasinTumdee/local-tube/README.md

 - **IntersectionObserver** keeps large libraries fast by deferring all file reads and thumbnail work until content is actually visible.
 - **`<canvas>` extraction** turns a video frame into a lightweight inline `data:` thumbnail without a server or FFmpeg.
 - **Zustand + persist** gives a single reactive store and durable-yet-minimal preferences, so the app "remembers you" without a database.
+- **IndexedDB (via `idb-keyval`)** is used only where `localStorage` physically cannot work: directory handles are opaque platform objects that structured-clone preserves and `JSON.stringify` destroys, and the Vault stores raw `Uint8Array` ciphertext.

 ### P2P flow (only runs after you opt in)